teostereciu/cliffwalksim/README.md

 ## About
 This project contains skeleton code and a virtual environment to help you get started on the programming of reinforcement learning agents.
-The project contains one module `cliffwalksim` in which you can add your code.
-You are free to add more modules but for the programming of the simulation that should not be necessary.
+The project contains one package `cliffwalksim` in which you can add your code.
+You are free to add more packages and modules but for the programming of the simulation that should not be necessary.
 You are also free to change the project structure to use a convention you prefer.
 The one provided is the default project structure from `poetry`.

 ## Getting started